yogeshrnaik/DevOps/docker/README.md

 root@e00d28c69fc9:/# exit
 ```
-Creating image from a stopped container and given the new image a name can be done in a single command as follows.
+Creating image from a stopped container and giving the new image a name can be done in a single command as follows.
 ```
 $ docker commit <CONTAINER_ID> <NEW_IMAGE_NAME>
 OR